halilozel1903/HuaweiMapKitApp/README.md

 ```
 <br>

 - Make map settings in the `MainActivity` class.
-We add a static location information.
-We add a marker to the map.
+Add a static location information and marker to the map.

 ```kotlin
 class MainActivity : AppCompatActivity(), OnMapReadyCallback {